 Accident reports are an important part of property damage and personal injury claims.
 They contain a plethora of helpful information, including names and addresses of the other people involved, contact information for insurance companies, citations issued, and a diagram of the accident.

-If you have been involved in an accident resulting in any injury or property damage in excess of $500, you must notify “by the quickest means of communication” the local law enforcement agency.
+If you’ve been involved in an accident resulting in any injury or property damage in excess of $500, you must notify “by the quickest means of communication” the local law enforcement agency.
 If the accident occurred on a state highway, you must notify the Louisiana State Police.

-Once you have contacted emergency personnel, be sure to give the following information to the other people involved:
+Once you’ve contacted emergency personnel, be sure to give the following information to the other people involved:

 - Registration number of the car you were driving